Ak-prog-50/Gasless_Auction/README.md

 This repo contains source code for the front-end, smart contracts, and unit tests of the Gasless Auction.
 When creating a new auction, the auction owner must deploy an ERC-20 token contract.
 The asset that's going to be sold is wrapped in an ERC-721 contract.

-Participants will get an ERC-20 token when they are entering to the auction.
-Then anyone with that token can place bids in the auction.
+Participants will get an ERC-20 token when they are entering the auction.
+Then anyone with that token can place bids.
 The token will be burned when placing the bid.
 So, one token equals one bid.
-After the auction is over, the highest bidder can redeem the NFT by sending the promised value.
+After the auction is over, the highest bidder can redeem the NFT by sending the promised value to the contract.

 <b>TODO : Use biconomy or open gsn to make transactions gasless</b> </br>
 [View Demo](https://youtu.be/_qbURf-wz3w)